 This exam is all about making a quick decision and ticking the right answer in the given choices.
 Accuracy and speed is the hallmark of this exam.
-The main constraint is the time one gets to answer about 100 questions in 120 minutes.
-On an average one gets around 40 seconds for each question.
+The main constraint in the exam is the time.
+One has to answer about 100 questions in 120 minutes.
+So on an average one gets around 40 seconds for each question.

-Any concept has to be understood with its origin, merits and de-merits, then it needs to be analysed with other relevant topics and has to be correlated with the events that have taken place.
+Any concept has to be understood with its origin, merits and de-merits, then it needs to be analyzed with other relevant topics and has to be correlated with the events that have taken place.
 It is better to understand and establish a correlation between related concepts from other subjects and current events and other happenings.
 This Prelim exam is designed to evaluate qualities like a sharp memory and basic retention power.
 There are ways to increase one's memory and those techniques have to be followed.

 Even with all this preparation, it is necessary to have a positive attitude and a great amount of will power to succeed in this exam.